delvtech/hyperdrive-frontend/README.md

     ```

 4. Create a new release on the GitHub repository from the tag.
 This will trigger the GitHub action to publish the new version to NPM.

-5. Update the version of `@delvtech/hyperdrive-wasm` in the `package.json` files of the other packages to the new version.

-6. Follow the steps above to create a new releases for the other packages with changesets.

 # Disclaimer